FernandoPC25/FPathai/README.md

 ![Logo](images/logo.png)
 # Application for histopathological image analysis

-**Welcome to FPathai**, an innovative application tailored for the world of histopathological image analysis that breaks down barriers to entry in the world of machine learning.
+**Welcome to FPathai** (Friendly PATHology application for Artificial Intelligence), an innovative application tailored for the world of histopathological image analysis that breaks down barriers to entry in the world of machine learning.
 Without the need for a single
 line of code, this user-friendly tool enables individuals from diverse backgrounds,